JonNData/JonNData.github.io/_posts/2020-06-18-Street-Smarts.md

 In terms of users, we have measured the time it takes to do car comparison tasks on the major car websites
 I have distributed the site for review and submitted responses

-ORM sqlalchemy, link personal fork.
-GIFs
+ORM sqlalchemy, technologies used , link personal fork.
+GIF